What Mental Health Supports Are Available on Campus?

 • Some students with ADHD, a learning disorder, other neurodevelopmental disorders, or certain anxiety and mood disorders may be eligible for accommodations, including extra testing time or other special testing circumstances.

 If you are in a mental health crisis, please do not wait for an appointment.
-Please call 911 or 988 (the national Suicide and Crisis Lifeline), or visit 988lifeline.org
+Please call 911 or 988 (the Suicide and Crisis Lifeline), or visit 988lifeline.org

 Child Mind Institute Logo